 Zachika means the source of the River Za.
 The River Za becomes the Yangtze.
 Another name for Zachika is Shershul, or Shiqu in Chinese.

 A high grassland area, Zachika has nothing but herders, who keep yak, sheep, and a few high-altitude goats.
 Zachika town, in the valley, is at 4200 meters (13,780 feet)!
 The drive to Zachika is over eight hours from Ganzi Town, the next sizeable place.
-From Chengdu, Zachika is a three day trip.
+From Chengdu, Zachika is a two day trip.
 Along the way from Ganzi, one passes the village of Manigango and its lake, and everyone stops for lunch at a nice hot spring on the side of the road, and perhaps has a foot soak.
 The buses on their way down from Zachika are full of people wearing fox and lamb hide hats.
 It is cold in Zachika.

 The only warmth you can luxuriate in, in Zachika, is that of the sun, which is strong, and people build their houses so that big windows catch the sun, as much as possible, all year round.
 This is what it is like living at 4200 meters.
 The air doesn’t seem to hold the warmth.
 The people of Zachika call themselves the Sun Tribe.